mwolson/node-style-guide/Readme.md

 ## Object / Array creation

-Use trailing commas and put *short* declarations on a single line.
+Do not use trailing commas.
+Do put *short* declarations on a single line.
 Only quote keys when your interpreter complains:

 *Right:*